 Ways To Use Them:

 Many people are packing bivvies to take with them for winter camping or camping trips where the weather may turn cold; it dramatically increases warmth when used as a sleeping-bag liner.
 They come in one-person and two-person sizes.
+You can also use them on hikes, long or short.
+Another suggestion is for you to pack it in your bug out bag.
+Pack several, if you can.

 What Kinds Are There?